19hours/sg-statutes/Acts/Legal Profession Act.md

 (6) Within one week of the end of each month, the Society shall, out of each annual subscription received by the Society during that month, pay to the Board —

-(a) in the case of a subscription paid by a practitioner member of not less than 5 years’ standing, a sum of $120; and
+(a) in the case of a subscription paid by a practitioner member of not less than 5 years’ standing, a sum of $120;

-(b) in the case of a subscription paid by a practitioner member of less than 5 years’ standing, a sum of $60.

 [20/2007 wef 01/06/2007]

+(b) in the case of a subscription paid by a practitioner member of less than 5 years’ standing, a sum of $60; and

+[20/2007 wef 01/06/2007]

 [17/84]

+(c) in the case of a subscription paid by a foreign practitioner member, a sum of $50.

+[20/2007 wef 01/06/2007]

+(7) For the avoidance of doubt, the sum payable to the Board under subsection (6)(c) —

+(a) where a foreign practitioner member has paid to the Society double the amount of the annual subscription pursuant to subsection (1C)(b), shall be $100; and

+(b) where a foreign practitioner member has paid to the Society treble the amount of the annual subscription pursuant to subsection (1C)(c), shall be $150.

+[20/2007 wef 01/06/2007]

 Division 3 —